Pscx/Pscx/README.md

 Enumerates compressed archives such as 7z or rar, emitting ArchiveEntry objects representing records in the archive.

-### `Read-Archive`

-Enumerates compressed archives such as 7z or rar, emitting ArchiveEntry objects representing records in the archive.

-### `Receive-MSMQueue`

-Receives the first message available in the queue.
-This call is synchronous, and blocks the current thread of execution until a message is available.

 ### `Receive-MSMQueue`

 Receives the first message available in the queue.
 This call is synchronous, and blocks the current thread of execution until a message is available.